alacrity-ai/shipwright-survivors/README.md

 TODOS:

-  - [ ] Weird bug where collisionbox system can somehow drop the framerate 10x, happens when the big ships spawn?
+  - [ ] Destroying a ship with more than 1000 blocks causes a sudden framerate drop.
+    - [ ] Not able to reproduce, however, we may want to have blocks get destroyed over a series of frames
   - [ ] Healing Needs to update Block Damage UV in SOA (See applydamagetoblock for how to)
   - [ ] Remove all usages of getShipBlocksView (GC Heavy)

   - [ ] Remove background canvas (replace all canvas2d backgrounds with webgl2)

-  - [ ] Turret weapon just feels weak.
-I think it's time to upgrade implicit weapons, and make it an insta super accurate machine gun on the turret ship.
   - [ ] Await loading of images (artifacts and ships) in tradepost menu so cursor is on top.

   - [ ] AI Phase 2